‘You can’t choose your family,’ the 89-year-old man said to his five-year-old great grandson.

 Noticing me at the door, Charlie quickly whispered in his great-grandson’s ear, ‘you can’t choose your family’.

-That message is the reason for this biography, one that my five year old questioned, ‘why can’t you choose your family?
+That message is the driver to write Charlie’s story, one that my five year old questioned, ‘why can’t you choose your family?
 Why couldn’t he choose his family?
 What happened to him?’

 In 1924, at the age of six, Charlie was abandoned in Melbourne along with his six siblings.
 The children became wards of the State of Victoria and were sent to separate orphanages, living in an unaccountable and unrecorded system of care.